mmkacce/Getting-and-Cleaning-data/Code Book.md

 Data fields of tidy_mmkacce.txt.

-subject - The ID of the test subject activity - The type of activity performed when the corresponding measurements were taken
+subject - The ID of the test subject, activity - The type of activity performed when the corresponding measurements were taken

 Variables: